pwyq/blog/_posts/2018-03-12-stanford-ml-note-two.md

 description: Study Note of Stanford Machine Learning (Chap.
 3)
 ---

-# Chap.
-3 - Logistic Regression
+# Chap 3 - Logistic Regression
 Now we are switching from regression problems to classification problems.
 Don't be confused by the name "Logistic Regression"; it is named that way for historical reasons and is actually an approach to classification problems, not regression problems.